39 Coastal Decorating Ideas for Your Beach Home

 24. Light Gray, White & Blue

 A serene coastal bedroom designed by Kate Marker incorporates a color palette of pale gray, white, and blue.
 Natural sunlight filters through sheer window treatments, while white bedding keeps things bright and fresh.
-Light wood accents, blue bedside tables, and a mixture of pattern and texture add visual interest.
+Light wood accents, blue bedside tables, and a mix of patterns and textures add visual interest.

 Coastal Bedroom